Tips on supporting a loved one with COVID-19

 Your loved one can’t pop to the shop right now, so lending a hand will mean a lot.

-Whether you drop groceries on their doorstep (provided you’re not self-isolating), or arrange a delivery from the supermarket, it’s important to ensure your loved one has access to everything they need.
+Whether you drop groceries on their doorstep or arrange a delivery from the supermarket, it’s important to ensure your loved one has access to everything they need.

-Remember, it’s not just food and drink that will help.
-You could offer to help with their prescriptions, or check out our self-isolation checklist for more ideas.
+Remember, it’s not just food and drink that will help, you could also offer to help with their prescriptions.

 Send a gift